HyperloopUC/HUCMS/hyperloopSensorEmulation/competition4/README.md

 - Startup checklist
 - Nominal case
 - Sensor failure
+We will generate the sensor data for a run and store that data as a csv and be able to send that data to the FPGA

 ## Why are we doing this?
 We don't have an actual tube or track to test on.
 Without this, we have no data